memgraph/docs/docs/tutorials/migrate-relational-database.md

 ```

 You should have 24 nodes imported into your graph database.
 You can list all the
-nodes to check their properties by using this Cypher query
+nodes to check their properties by using this Cypher query:

 ```cypher
 MATCH (n)